susienite/listing-directory/README.md

 # listing-directory
 A C program that displays the complete contents of the directory.

+Created for CS525 - Systems Programming under Stevens Institude of Technology.

 INSTRUCTIONS:

 Write a C program that will take a command-line argument to specify the starting point of a directory listing.